-- View the device server report: Click to show information about the product status in a pop-up window.
-The Access Log is automatically included in the Server Report. - Download the device server report: Click to download the server report.
+Report S View the device server report: Click to show information about the product status in a pop-up window.
+The Access Log is automatically included in the Server Report.
+Download the device server report: Click to download the server report.
 It creates a .zip file that contains a complete server report text file in UTF-8 format, as well as a snapshot of the current live view image.
-Always include the server report .zip file when you contact support. - Download the crash report: Click to download an archive with detailed information about the server's status.
+Always include the server report .zip file when you contact support.
+Download the crash report: Click to download an archive with detailed information about the server's status.
 The crash report contains information that is in the server report as well as detailed debug information.
 This report might contain sensitive information such as network traces.
 It can take several minutes to generate the report.
+Logs View the system log: Click to show information about system events such as device startup, warnings and critical messages.
+View the access log: Click to show all failed attempts to access the device, for example when a wrong login password is used.
+Network a trace Importa ant A network trace file might contain sensitive information, for example certificates or passwords. ork trace file can help you troubleshoot problems by recording activity on the network.
+Select the duration of the trace in s or minutes, and click Download.